 Tourism is all about visuals.
 Visuals stimulate our imagination, create fantasy, and drive the audiences to take actions to realize these dreams through perceived reality.
 With media content presented through channels of television drama, reality shows, TV commercials, and movies, this book presents findings that help us better understand the relationships between nostalgia and film tourism; how reality TV shows affect tourist experience and authenticity; and how visuals stimulate audiences’ taste and olfactory senses and their relationship with gastronomical tourism.
-The book present findings that explain the psychological mechanism of how modality and navigability influence tourists’ behavioral intention.
+The book presents findings that explain the psychological mechanism of how modality and navigability influence tourists’ behavioral intention.

 The chapters in this book were originally published as a special issue of the Journal of Travel & Tourism Marketing.

 Seongseop (Sam) Kim and Steve Pan

 Part I - Visuals and Travel Stimulation